 Skip to main content

-Tracking state’s girls basketball scoring record for Maddyn Greenway and Tori Oehrlein
+Tracking state’s all-time basketball scoring record for Maddyn Greenway and Tori Oehrlein

 Maddyn Greenway of Providence Academy and Tori Oehrlein of Crosby-Ironton are both on pace to break Rebekah Dahlman's Minnesota girls basketball career record of 5,060 points.
 (Minnesota Star Tribune file)